 Images on the web can be very powerful tools for small business owners looking to grab the attention or convey messages to potential customers online.
 If you’re smart about optimising these images, you can improve your SEO results with higher keyword positions, increased traffic and more sales/leads through your website.

-You have probably heard from SEO experts about how important text is on your website.
+You have probably heard from website SEO companies about how important text is on your website.
 Having text high up on a webpage is a strategy to help grab Google’s attention especially when it’s balanced with good design and a technically sound website.

-Whilst the optimisation of your images is of lesser importance compared to your website text content for instance, it’s still an SEO housekeeping task you should do.
+Whilst the optimisation of your images is of lesser importance compared to your website text content for instance, it’s still a technical SEO audit housekeeping task you should do.
 It is also a ‘low-hanging fruit’ strategy which may give you that edge on competitors.
 Shhh… don’t tell everyone.

 So why should we optimise images for SEO?

 It’s a Ranking Factor

 There are over 200 ranking signals that make up Google’s algorithm (apparently).
 In our opinion, the more boxes you can tick, the better.
 If you visit the Moz SEO Learning Center for On-Page Ranking Factors, you’ll read that ‘image alt text’ is important to consider for on-page optimisation.